-"Regulations" means the OEIC Regulations and the FCA Handbook (including the COLL Sourcebook and FUND), as amended.
+"Regulations" means the OEIC Regulations and the FCA Handbook (including the COLL Sourcebook), as amended.

-"Scheme Property" means the scheme property of the Company or a Fund (as appropriate) required under the COLL Sourcebook and FUND to be given for safekeeping to the Depositary.
+"Scheme Property" means the scheme property of the Company or a Sub-fund (as appropriate) required under the COLL Sourcebook to be given for safekeeping to the Depositary.